Disagree BETTER

 Location: Mount Horeb High School

 Registration: Required.
-Sign up here beginning June 1.
+Sign up here.

 Support: Child care will be provided.